GoogleCloudPlatform/professional-services/tools/ccm-service-kit/composer/readme.md

 ## Introduction

 We recommend Composer to orchestrate the whole pipeline.
 You will find the scripts in the git repository.
-It is important to understand that this architecture is just a standard and each customer is free to choose another tool to develop this ETL.
+It is important to understand that this architecture is just a standard and each user is free to choose another tool to develop this ETL.

 ## Airflow scripts
 Under the composer directory you will find the following scripts: